Arturo Portillo was in medical school when he decided to switch to economics and actively promote the ideas of liberty for the rest of his life.

-He is currently the Regional Director of the North of Mexico, and in 2018, under his leadership, his team impacted more than 3,400 students in Mexico through conferences and fora about individual freedom, the rule of law, the morality of capitalism, LGBTQ rights and other topics.
 When asked how he managed to impact so many people, Arturo said he leveraged the SFL network and went out seeking other organizations that would be interested in partnering with his team.
-Although the number of such organizations in Latin remains small, Arturo was able to collaborate with some of them on several projects including the regional conference and various leadership fora.
+Although the number of such organizations in Latin America remains small, Arturo was able to collaborate with some of them on several projects, including the Regional Conference and various leadership forums.

 Arturo believes that Students For Liberty has been essential to his personal and professional development, as well as his effectiveness in executing high-impact projects,

 “Thanks to SFL, I have participated in dozens of international conferences and have spoken at 40 conferences.
 Students For Liberty gives me the opportunity to make noise, to increase my capacity to create change in my community.
 At these conferences, I learned how to raise funds, communicate with different people and develop relations.
 These skills have been essential to my work as Regional Director, and in developing my leadership skills outside of the organization.”